 If you’d like to give central Vienna a try, you may find the city’s approach to cycling to be quite appealing.
 Recent projects have set out to link the city’s residential areas together by cycle track.
 Traffic lights give priority to cyclists and warn them of incoming vehicles.

 The second largest shopping street is being turned into a car-free area, with shared pedestrian and cyclist access.
-For city breaks to Vienna fans, cycling could be a valid alternative to taking a bus tour.
+For city breaks to Vienna fans, cycling tourism could be a valid alternative to taking a bus tour.

 Not only are most streets currently too narrow for the traffic flow and permanently jammed with vehicles, but urban planners are expecting the situation to worsen.